-A bounding steady state O-ring temperature of 199 °F has been calculated for an off-normal ambient temperature of 137 °F and 19 watts payload [11].
-More recently, thermal analysis of the 9975 package [12] assumed 95 °F as the long-term average ambient temperature and a maximum heat load of 19 W, and calculated an O-ring temperature of 156 °F at beginning of life, and 158 °F after 20 years of service with bounding package degradation.
+Recent thermal analysis of the 9975 package [5] assumed 95 °F as the long-term average ambient temperature and a maximum heat load of 19 W, and calculated an O-ring temperature of 156 °F at beginning of life, and 158 °F after 20 years of service with bounding package degradation.
 In packages with lower internal heat loads, the O-ring temperatures would be correspondingly less.

-The times at temperature for the fixtures to fail the leak test are shown graphically in Figure 6.
+The times at temperature for the fixtures to fail the leak test are shown graphically in Figure 3.
 In addition, the times at temperature for the fixtures still in test are also shown.
 A trendline provides a lower bound to the failure data to illustrate a potential extrapolation of the observed behavior to temperatures below 300 °F. In addition, the O-rings aging at 270 °F have now accumulated sufficient time at temperature to exceed the lower bound trendline, demonstrating that the trendline maintains a lower bound to the data at least to that temperature.
 Note, however, that the degree of scatter in the data would suggest significant uncertainty for extrapolations over a large temperature range.
 Nevertheless, this trendline suggests the possibility that O-rings aging at 200 °F might maintain a leak-tight seal for up to 77 years, and O-rings at KAC storage temperatures have the potential for even greater service life.

-The lower bound trendline is repeated in Figure 7, and compared to model predictions based on compression stress-relaxation (CSR) data [13].
+The lower bound trendline is repeated in Figure 4, and compared to model predictions based on compression stress-relaxation (CSR) data [13].
 Each line is extrapolated to suggest possible behavior at the temperatures the O-rings will experience in storage.
 The coarse dashed lines extrapolate the O-ring behavior through temperatures for which partial data exist (samples have not yet reached a failure point), while the fine dashed lines extrapolate the O-ring behavior further to temperatures for which no data exist.
 Given the range of scatter observed in both fixture and CSR testing, it is recommended that any extrapolated service life estimates not exceed the minimum of these projections at this time.
-Additional testing based on measuring the rate of oxygen consumption of aging O-ring material samples is underway which should provide further confidence in these extrapolations or indicate an alternate extrapolation approach.